 We promote intellectual curiosity and instill in our students an understanding of the human condition and the intersections of our natural, physical, and social worlds.
-The School of Natural and Social Sciences can prepare you for a career in a variety of areas, from allied health fields to engineering to law.
+The School of Science, Health, and Criminal Justice can prepare you for a career in a variety of areas, from allied health fields to engineering to law.

 Fundamentals for Success